TED (conference): TED Fellows

 TED Fellows were introduced in 2007, during the first TEDAfrica conference in Arusha, Tanzania, where 100 young people were selected from across the continent.
-Two years later, during TEDIndia, 99 fellows were recruited, mainly from South Asia.
+Two years later, during TEDIndia, ninety-nine fellows were recruited, mainly from South Asia.

 In 2009, the fellows program was initiated in its present form.
 For every TED or TEDGlobal conference, 20 fellows are selected; a total of 40 new fellows a year.
 Each year, 20 past fellows are chosen to participate in the two-year senior fellows program (in which they will attend four more conferences).

 2019 marked the tenth anniversary of the TED Fellows program.

 Acceptance as a fellow is not based on academic credentials, but mainly on past and current actions, and plans for the future.
 Besides attending a conference free of charge, each fellow takes part in a special program with mentoring by experts in the field of spreading ideas, and can give a short talk on the "TED Fellows" stage.
 Some of these talks are subsequently published on TED.com.
 Senior fellows have additional benefits and responsibilities.

 TED Audio Collective

-The TED Audio Collective is a collection of podcasts with over 25 shows.
+The TED Audio Collective is a collection of podcasts with more than 25 shows.

-One of those shows is the TED Interview podcast which launched on October 16, 2018, during which Chris Anderson holds conversations with speakers who have previously given a TED talk, providing the guest a chance to speak in greater depth about their background, projects, motivation, re-evaluation of past experiences, or plans for the future.
+One of those shows is the TED Interview podcast that launched on October 16, 2018, during which Chris Anderson holds conversations with speakers who have previously given a TED talk, providing the guest a chance to speak in greater depth about their background, projects, motivation, re-evaluation of past experiences, or plans for the future.